Mama-simba/advice-generator/README.md

 ### What I learned

 I learned how to fetch the Advice Slip API in order to show different advices randomly.
 In order to do that, I used the fetch method but I have also played around with the axios library.
 Feel free to explore whatever is best/easier for you.
-I have created a tutorial to explain the differences between fetch and axios.
+I have created a tutorial explaining the differences between fetch and axios.
 Check it out [here!](https://www.cristina-padilla.com/apicalls.html).

 ## Author